Written by: Greg Ellifritz

 Fortunately for me, the only danger I faced in the Dominican Republic was sun burn and alcohol poisoning.
 But it was nice knowing I could take care of myself should the need have arisen.

-Check in next week for my article on the weapons I carry when I travel in foreign countries.
+Check in tomorrow for my article on the weapons I carry when I travel in foreign countries.